Ladder Safety in the Workplace

 - Height: All ladders have maximum “top steps,” or those which are structural and are not meant to be stood on.
 In order to avoid employees overstepping, quite literally, their boundaries on a ladder, you should ensure that they can easily reach everything they need to from the appropriate steps.
 Preferably, workers will never need to climb above the middle steps to complete a task.
 If a ladder isn’t tall enough for the job, workers might try to stand on steps not meant to support body weight, or even on the top of the ladder itself, leading to much higher falling and injury risk.

 Additionally, ladders need to have adequate traction on their steps in order to avoid slippage.
-This can come in the form of corrugation, “dimples” in the metal, anti-slip tape (like this anti-slip floor tape), or any other number of modifications to the rungs.
+This can come in the form of corrugation, “dimples” in the metal, anti-slip tape, or any other number of modifications to the rungs.
 Basically, employees need to have more than a flat, smooth piece of metal to place their feet on as they climb.

 Training and Employee Behavior

 The other side of the ladder safety coin is less concerned with the equipment itself and has more to do with who is going to be using it.
 All employees should be trained on the proper usage of any ladders available to them to use.
-There are some great training tools available, one tool I recommend is training DVD’s (like this ladder safety training DVD).
+There are some great training tools available, one tool I recommend is training DVD’s.
 While it may seem a bit ridiculous (workers may tell you, “I’ve been on ladders since I was 8 years old!”), it is important, both for your liability and for employee safety.
 This is especially true when going back to the fact that ladders have maximum rungs meant for stepping on.
 A worker may try to get some extra height and place their feet unsafely, which should be discouraged during training.

 Additionally, workers should be trained to have a “spotter,” or someone stabilizing the ladder from below or at least keeping an eye on it.
 While workers shouldn’t be using ladders on uneven ground, slight slopes can be okay as long as a second worker is holding and balancing out the ladder from the non-climbing side.
 Here are a few bullet points of considerations from the American Ladder Association’s website that you can relay to your employees during training, some of which we’ve touched on already and some which may be new to you: